yoren/gravityflow/readme.txt

 - Added post action settings to the Approval step if the form has post fields.
 - Added support for a delay offset to the date field option of the schedule step setting.
+- Added support for configuring a step to process feeds for the Gravity Forms Help Scout Add-On.
+- Added support for configuring a step to process feeds for the Gravity Forms Highrise Add-On.
+- Added support for configuring a step to process feeds for the Gravity Forms HipChat Add-On.
 - Added support for configuring a step to process feeds for the Gravity Forms Capsule CRM Add-On.
 - Added support for configuring a step to process feeds for the Gravity Forms CleverReach Add-On.
 - Added support for configuring a step to process feeds for the Gravity Forms Freshbooks Add-On.